grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 #### 1. Create a new Webpack configuration file

 Create a `webpack.config.ts` file in the project root.
-This will extend the webpack config provided by @grafana/create-plugin.
+This file will extend the webpack config provided by @grafana/create-plugin.

 #### 2. Merge the Grafana config with your custom config